Francis Joseph MacKiernan

 Francis Joseph MacKiernan (1926–2005) was an Irish prelate of the Catholic Church.
 He served as the Bishop of Kilmore from 1972 to 1998 and chaired the coordinating committee for the visit of Pope John Paul II to Ireland.

 Early life and ministry

 He was born in Stradrinan, Aughawillan, County Leitrim on 3 February 1926.
 He attended Aghawillin National School where he contributed tales to the 1938 Dúchas folklore collection.
 After his training for the priesthood at St. Patrick's College, Cavan (1939–1944) and St Patrick's College, Maynooth, he was ordained a priest for the Diocese of Kilmore on 17 June 1951.

 His first pastoral appointment was as a curate at St Malachy's Church, Belfast in 1951.
 The next year, he was appointed to the staff of St Patrick's College, Cavan, where he taught Latin, Greek and Christian doctrine, a position he held for ten years.
-During this time, Francis was known for his brutality when dealing with pupils.
 He was the founding president of St Felim's College, Ballinamore, a position he held from 1962 to 1972.